Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror: Correlation functions of field observables in the two cavities

-$(y \gg k_0^{-1})$.
-Equations (\ref{corrsf3}), (\ref{corrsf4}), and (\ref{corrsf5}) are the main results of this paper.
-They show that the squared fields at the two sides of the reflecting mirror are correlated, even if they are independent fields and there is not any direct interaction between them.
-This correlation is entirely ascribable to their mutual interaction with the movable wall, that allows a sort of communication between the two halfspaces, even in the vacuum state.
-The negative sign of $C(y)$ in (\ref{corrsf5}) shows that the squared field are indeed anti-correlated; this sign can be understood from a physical point of view, by considering that the two field-mirror coupling constants $C_{kj}^1$ anf $C_{kj}^2$ have an opposite sign, and thus when the position of the mirror fluctuates in one direction, the modes of one cavity are blue-shifted while those of the other cavity are red-shifted.
+Eq. (\ref{corrsf6a}) shows that the squared fields at the two sides of the reflecting mirror are anticorrelated, even if they are independent fields and there is not any direct interaction between them.
+This correlation is entirely ascribable to their mutual interaction with the movable wall, that allows a sort of influence between the two half-spaces, even in the vacuum state.
+The negative sign of $C(\tilde{x}_1,\tilde{x}_2))$ in Eq. (\ref{corrsf6a}) shows that the squared field are indeed anticorrelated; this sign can be understood from a physical point of view, by considering that the two field-mirror coupling constants $C_{kj}^1$ and $C_{kj}^2$ have an opposite sign, and thus when the position of the mirror fluctuates in one direction, the modes of one cavity are blueshifted while those of the other cavity are redshifted.

-From Eq. (\ref{corrsf5}) we notice that, at large distance from the movable wall, the (anti)correlation between the squared field scales with the distance from the wall's equilibrium position as $y^{-3}$.
-It also depends as $\frac 1{m\wo^2}$ on the mass and oscillation frequency of the movable wall.
-This means that the smaller mirror's mass and oscillation frequency are, the larger the effect we find is.
-In modern optomechanics experiments, a typical oscillation frequency is of the order of $10^5$ Hz, and a mass as low as $10^{-21}$ Kg can be achieved \cite{Aspelmeyer-Kippenberg14}.
+If we take the two points considered at the same distance from the mirror's equilibrium position on the opposite side, $\tilde{x}_1=\tilde{x}_2=x$, Eq. (\ref{corrsf6a}) yields that at large distance from the movable wall the (anti)correlation between the squared field scales with the distance as $x^{-4}$.
+It also depends as $\frac 1{m\wo^3}$ from the mass and oscillation frequency of the movable wall.
+This means that the smaller the mirror's mass and oscillation frequency are, the larger the effect we find is.
+In modern optomechanics experiments, a typical oscillation frequency is of the order of $10^5$ Hz, but also higher frequencies can be obtained, and a mass as low as $10^{-21}$ Kg can be achieved \cite{Aspelmeyer-Kippenberg14}.
+However, we wish to stress that our results above show that a correlation between the squared fields at the opposite sides of the movable mirror exists at any distance from it.